-This is part two of my series on drop shot fishing.
-In the first installment we learned how to tie the rig, how to fish the rig, what equipment to use, and a bit about baits.
-In this chapter, I will attempt to answer the questions sent to me about the rig after reading the first article.
+This is part two of my series on drop-shot fishing.
+In the first installment, we learned how to tie the rig, fish the rig, what equipment to use, and a bit about baits.
+This chapter will attempt to answer the questions sent to me about the rig after reading the first article.

-1. We have pretty much seen drop shot fishing described as a deep clear water presentation.
+1. We have seen drop shot fishing described as a deep clear water presentation.
 Can it be successful in stained water?
 What about shallow water?

-There is no doubt as to the effectiveness of this method when coupled with some serious sonar work in deep water.
-I attempted several years ago to take this technique in a new direction and use it in my local shallow tannin stained waters.
+There is no doubt about the effectiveness of this method when coupled with some severe sonar work in deep water.
+I attempted several years ago to take this technique in a new direction and use it in my local shallow tannin-stained waters.
 I see no difference in success from clear to stained water.
 I've done well in both.
 Because of my geographic location, I was virtually forced to use this rig in shallow water.

 Let's realize that when I say shallow, I'm talking about water 15 feet and under.
-That is a drop in the bucket to the 75 to 100 foot levels that this rig is commonly used in.
-I feel that I've unlocked several doorways with it as I now employ it in areas where I may have fish a different rig in seasons past.
+That is a drop in the bucket to the 75 to 100-foot levels that this rig is commonly used in.
+I've unlocked several doorways with it as I now employ it in areas where I may have fished a different rig in seasons past.

 2. Can the drop shot rig be effective in cold water?
 What season is best for it?

 I've used this rig in every season.
 I've also caught fish on it in every season.
-The drop shot rig is great when fish are moving off into the deeper areas of my 1 to 15 feet approach.
+The drop-shot rig is excellent when fish move off into the deeper areas of my 1 to 15 feet approach.
 I like it best in the fall and winter.
-I prefer other baits in the early season as I tend to target large fish then.
-To me this is a method to get a limit.
+I prefer other baits in the early season as I target large fish then.
+To me, this is a method to get a limit.
 I fished the drop shot religiously this season from September thru December.
 I did very well with it.

 3. Why would I opt for a drop shot rig in shallow water when I could use a weighted soft plastic or a Texas rig?

 I have fished this rig in places that may dictate other methods.
-It is extremely versatile.
-I've all but eliminated several methods that I used to rely heavily on in the past.
-It certainly is not the "Supreme Fishing Method", but it can be used in more areas than you read about in magazines.
+It is highly versatile.
+I've eliminated several methods that I used to rely heavily on in the past.
+It certainly is not the "Supreme Fishing Method," but it can be used in more areas than you read about in magazines.
 I'm a huge fan of split shot and Mojo rigs.
-With the drop shot rig, I can accomplish the same things that I did with those methods with a few advantages.
+I can accomplish the same things that I did with those methods with a few advantages with the drop shot rig.

 - I can kill the bait and have it hover in place.
 This can be deadly.
 Try doing that with a Texas rig.
 I can match the leader length to be a few inches above the bottom growth.
 This will keep it at a level that fish can see it.
 That is a huge advantage that we haven't even begun to realize.

 Traditionally this was a vertical presentation.
-For me, I fish it horizontal.
+For me, I fish it horizontally.
 It makes sense in shallow water.
 Why fish vertical in 5 feet of water?
-I'm not a Ninja so chances are the fish would see and hear me.
+I'm not a Ninja, so the fish would see and hear me.

 5. How did you start fishing the drop shot rig?

 I started deep like most other guys.
 I targeted water in Mahopac that was 25- to 30-feet deep.
-I experienced some success and found a few ledges that came up to 10 and 15 feet.
-I marked the locations and scaled down to a smaller weight.
-The wind blew me off of the areas and made me drag the bait more than fish it vertically.
-I quickly found out that smallmouth bass liked this so it kind of stuck.
-I imagined that it would be very successful on my shallow home waters and when I started fiddling with it, look out.
+I experienced some success and found a few ledges up to 10 and 15 feet.
+I marked the locations and scaled them down to a smaller weight.
+The wind blew me off the areas and made me drag the bait more than fish it vertically.
+I quickly found out that smallmouth bass liked this, so it stuck.
+I imagined that it would be very successful on my shallow home waters and when I started fiddling with it, lookout.
 I've been adamant about learning more about this method ever since.
 I won two tournaments fishing the drop shot last season.
 It has certainly paid off for me in the long run.

-6. Would you say that this rig is just a copy of the traditional high-low salt water rigging?
+6. Would you say this rig is just a copy of the traditional high-low saltwater rigging?

-It absolutely is with a twist or two thrown in.
+It is with a twist or two thrown in.
 Traditional saltwater rigging utilizes a dropper loop most of the time.
-I've never seen a hook tied direct to the main line and a weight below.
-Even fluke and flounder rigs utilize a loop or snell set up.
+I've never seen a hook tied direct to the mainline and a weight below.
+Even fluke and flounder rigs utilize a loop or snell setup.
 For years when I was a kid, we'd chuck plugs to stripers in Long Island sound using a straight shank worm hook 10 or 12 inches above the plug.
-To this we put on a Kalin's grub and it took a good number of bass for us.
+We put on a Kalin's grub, and it took a good number of bass for us.

 7. What do fish tell you that makes you choose this rig?

 I throw it at certain times of the year a ton more than at others.
-I won't tell you that I've been out on the water doing bad when a switch to the drop shot saved me.
-That may have occurred once but on the whole, I just know when to throw it.
+I won't tell you that I've been out on the water doing bad when switching to the drop shot saved me.
+That may have occurred once, but I know when to throw it on the whole.
 I use it seasonally.
 It performs well in cool water.
 That is where I rely on it most.
-I am a Pisces, the fish tell me lots of things, but not when to use a drop shot rig.
+I am a Pisces.
+The fish tell me many things, but not when to use a drop shot rig.

 8. Can you fish the drop shot rig fast?

-You could, but by doing so you will lessen the effectiveness of your presentation.
+You could, but you will lessen the effectiveness of your presentation by doing so.
 Why not opt for a different method if you think the bass want a faster presentation?
 Go with a spinnerbait or crankbait.
 There are times when other methods will be more successful.
 A good angler knows when to recognize these times and abandon old patterns.

 9. How do you choose what bait to use?
 Do you always use small baits?

 I think of this method as a pure finesse method.
-For me smaller is better here.
+For me, smaller is better here.
 If I want bigger, I'll flip a jig or creature bait.
-I choose my baits based on available forage species.
+I chose my baits based on available forage species.
 This is a match-the-hatch method for me.

-As a general rule, I use baits 4 inches and smaller for drop shot fishing.
+Generally, I use baits 4 inches and smaller for drop shot fishing.
 Usually, I opt for a 3-inch bait.
-This is a good size bait for all size fish to eat.
+This is a good size bait for all-size fish to eat.

-Listen, I'll be the first to tell you that I truly feel that some day soon a B.A.S.S. tournament will be won by some guy throwing an 8 inch Yamamoto grub in 6 feet of water with a 1 ounce sinker.
-It is going to happen and we'll have another craze.
-I will still continue to fish the rig the way I do because it is so effective.
+Listen, I'll be the first to tell you that I genuinely feel that someday soon, a B.A.S.S. tournament will be won by some guy throwing an 8 inch Yamamoto grub in 6 feet of water with a 1-ounce sinker.
+It is going to happen, and we'll have another craze.
+I will continue to fish the rig the way I do because it is so effective.
 To me, I liken it to Slider fishing.
 It is a great way to catch a bunch of fish.